-Vehicle beach access is offered at the two access points in Butler Beach: at Matanzas Avenue and at Mary Street.
-A nominal access fee is charged from March 1 through Labor Day to drive on the beach.
+Vehicle beach access is offered at the two access points in Butler Beach, which is at Matanzas Avenue and Mary Street.
+A nominal access fee for driving on the beach is charged from March 1 through August 31 and on Friday, Saturday, and Sunday through September.
 Visit here for more information.
-Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beach goers.
+Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beachgoers.

 Horseback riding is allowed during designated times only with a special permit at the Minnie Street walkover.
 More information is available here.

 Well-behaved dogs on leashes are allowed at most St. Johns County beaches, including Butler Beach.

 - Off-beach parking

 - On-beach driving (for a fee from March to September) Driving is allowed on the beaches only between the hours of 9:00 a.m. and 5:00 p.m.

 - Lifeguards staffed seasonally